 About the President

-Dr. Walt Griffin, who has led Limestone College since 1992, announced in April of 2017 that he would be retiring at the end of the 2017 fall semester that concluded with graduation ceremonies December 14-16.
+Dr. Walt Griffin, who has led Limestone University since 1992, announced in April of 2017 that he would be retiring at the end of the 2017 fall semester that concluded with graduation ceremonies December 14-16.

 Western Carolina University is a Regional Public Comprehensive University in the University of North Carolina System.
 Located in Cullowhee, North Carolina, Western Carolina enrolls approximately 11,000 students.